pf4j/pf4j-wicket/README.md

 Versioning
 ------------
-PF4J Wicket will be maintained under the Semantic Versioning guidelines as much as possible.
+This project will be maintained under the Semantic Versioning guidelines as much as possible.

 Releases will be numbered with the follow format: